jorge-martinez-gil/efficient-edge-embeddings/docs/governance-reproducibility-record.md

 ### Missing Reports To Generate For Complete Coverage

-The repository does not currently contain checked-in Pareto CSVs for semantic similarity without quantization, real-time mode, or classification.
-Generate and archive those reports before using this record as a complete audit package.
+The repository does not currently contain a checked-in Pareto CSV for real-time mode (`pareto-real-time.py`).
+Generate and archive that report before using this record as a complete audit package for every implemented benchmark mode.

 ## 5. Reproducibility Package